CMProductions/sdet-technical-test/README.md

 ## Deliverable
 Please, provide a GitHub repo/cloud folder with the solutions to the tasks and instructions on how to run the tests.

+You can provide a Makefile with targets for easier executions and a Dockerfile if you wish.

 Good luck!